covalichou/second-reality-js/src/README.md

 ---

 ## 🛠️ Build System
-* `bundle_header.html` & `bundle_footer.html`: Are Used to wrap the source files into a single standalone HTML file during the "Release" process. (not included here, as it is as simple as a .bat file)
+* `bundle_header.html` & `bundle_footer.html`: Are Used to wrap the source files into a single standalone HTML file during the "Release" process (not included here).